code-with-amitk/Code-examples/cpu_memory_thread_process/IPC/synchronization/SpinLock/README.md

 ## Spin lock
 - **What?** Thread-2 keeps checking the lock continously in while(1).
 This consumes CPU but is 3 times faster than Mutex.
+- **Applications?** Critical sections in ISR(Interrupt service routines){ISRs are defined inside kernel} are implemented using spinlocks.
 - **Example Code**
   - Processes wait on shared variable (shared_var)
   - *Process-1* enters Critical section when shared_var=0